thomasberge/string_tools/README.md

 ### moveToEnd
-Moves the cursor position to the last character of the string.
+Moves the cursor position past the last character of the string.

 ```dart
 void moveToEnd()